 On the other hand, if you do go with dropshipping, you’d more likely gain experience with paid advertising earlier on (such as by using Facebook Ads).

-While I primarily work with affiliate marketing, but I’m definitely going to start experimenting with dropshipping next year, because I like the idea of selling products directly.
+While I primarily work with affiliate marketing, but I’m definitely going to start experimenting with dropshipping next too in the future.

 It’s taken me a long time to take the plunge, so I’m looking forward to this new adventure.